trendiamo/core/infra/digital-ocean-console.md

 # TODO: firewall

-# To add users to be able to deploy, run in your local machine:
+# To add users to be able to deploy, run in your local machine (make sure to replace vars below):
-cat PUB_KEY | ssh root@46.101.129.17 "sudo sshcommand acl-add dokku <key-id>"
+cat <pub-key-file> | ssh root@46.101.129.17 "sudo sshcommand acl-add dokku <key-id>"

 # To setup the console-frontend app: